 - Responding to change over following a plan – The Gantt chart implies significantly more effort put into creating a plan, affecting the team’s ability to respond to change.

-Can you build a cross-project roadmap in Jira?
+Can you build a cross-project roadmap with third-party apps?

 By default, Jira does not support more than one project per roadmap.
 While this is not the end of the world, this is a serious limitation for more complex projects that involve cooperation between different teams or entire departments.

-There are several options for overcoming this challenge, but all come at an additional cost.
+There are several options for overcoming this challenge, but all come with an additional pricing tag.

 - Jira Premium comes with Advanced Roadmaps functionality that allows for building a cross-project roadmap.